malloc47/malloc47.github.com/_drafts/architecting-a-data-org.md

 archetype][staff-archetypes] (at least by job title), I have given a lot of thought to the broad categories of work--particularly the more abstract--that happen under this umbrella.
-One lesser-discussed category of work that I find valuable in this conversation is what I term **architecture intersection**, the process of juxtaposing and aligning different architectural domains so they are jointly better realized.
+One lesser-discussed category that I find valuable in this conversation is what I term **architecture intersection**, the process of juxtaposing and aligning different architectural domains so they are jointly better realized.
 Similar to how engineers must juggle performance, security, extensibility, scalability, and [all the other -ilities][system quality attributes] when designing systems, software architects have